Louis Riel and the creation of modern Canada : mythic discourse and the postcolonial state

 Against the backdrop of these legendary uprisings, Jennifer Reid examines Riel's religious background, the mythic significance that has consciously been ascribed to him, and how these elements combined to influence Canada's search for a national identity.
 Reid's study provides a framework for rethinking the geopolitical significance of the modern Canadian state, the historic role of Confederation in establishing the country's collective self-image, and the narrative space through which Riel's voice speaks to these issues.

 Louis Riel, Red River Rebellion, Riel Rebellion, Canada, postcolonialism, nationalism

 Reid, Jennifer, "Louis Riel and the creation of modern Canada : mythic discourse and the postcolonial state" (2008).
-Publications.
+Faculty and Staff Books.
 57.